daniel-rachfal/space-x-demo/README.md

 ## Features

 - Dragons timeline using the DaisyUI timeline component.
-- Most recent launches, with information about the launch date, rocket launched and cost per launch.
+- Launches, sorted from most recent with information about the launch date, rocket launched and cost per launch.
+Infinitely scrollable.
 - Mobile Responsive design
 - Homepage outlining the purpose of the project
 - Footer to not get sued